 Different leathers require different treatments so always ask first.
 Restoring and reviving needs knowledge of the leather to be restored and knowledge of the right products to use for the respective type of leather.
 Furniture, cases, shoes, handbags require different methods of treatment as all articles are made from different types of leather.
 There is no "one product for all leathers".

 Repairs can be very challenging also, depending on the article to be repaired.
-Tears in furniture and jackets require a dismantling of the item, repairing the tears from the inside, then re-assembling the item and covering up the tear on the outside before restoring leather.
+Tears in furniture and jackets require a dismantling of the item, repairing the tears from the inside, then re-assembling the item and covering up the tear on the outside.

 Please don't tackle any restoration projects without first getting good advice.